crosszamirski/guided-I2I/README.md

 Training

 The backbone of this implementation is branched from [Janspiry/Palette-Image-to-Image-Diffusion-Models](https://github.com/Janspiry/Palette-Image-to-Image-Diffusion-Models) and is trained in the same way.
-We provide our .json file "Target2.json" which contains the hyperparameters used to train our models
+We provide our .json file "Target2.json" which contains the hyperparameters used to train our models.
+This will require editing to suit the requirements of your file structures and datasets.

 ```python
 python run.py -p train -c config/Target2.json